 The general environment duty (GED) changes the focus of noise compliance and enforcement.
 Under the GED and the Environment Protection Act 2017 (the Act) any source of noise can be unreasonable.

-For residential premises, the proposed final Regulations outline:
+For residential premises, the Regulations outline:

 - specific items and prohibited times for when noise from residential premises is unreasonable